Mid Atlantic anglers will be fishing under revised regulations for several species in 2026.

 The North Carolina Department of Environmental Quality’s Division of Marine Fisheries notified anglers that a one-month striped bass season will open April 2026 for parts of the Tar-Pamlico and Neuse rivers and their tributaries.
 The season will be open April 1–30 for both recreational and commercial fisheries.

 In January, catches of bluefin tuna drew the attention of anglers.
-An 832.6 lb.
-Atlantic bluefin tuna caught in January by Mike Rogerson of Virginia Beach was certified as the new Virginia State record for the species.
+An 832.6 pound Atlantic bluefin tuna caught in January by Mike Rogerson of Virginia Beach was certified as the new Virginia State record for the species.

 In January, the New York State Department of Environmental Conservation (NYDEC) announced the release of the state’s final Adirondack Brook Trout Pond Management Plan.

 The new Adirondack Brook Trout Pond Management Plan plan identifies the current risks, challenges, and opportunities that will guide the State’s management actions at Adirondack brook trout ponds for the next 15 years.
-The brook trout is New York’s state fish and an iconic symbol of the Adirondacks.

 NYDEC also announced the release of a five-year (2025–2029) Fisheries Management Plan for Lake George.
 NYDEC plans to collect data primarily on lake trout, Atlantic salmon, and black bass to inform a subsequent long-term fisheries management plan.